bryn9696/CV/README.md

 ## Education

 #### Makers Academy (October 2021 to January 2022)
-- Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
+- I learnt about Test Driven Development and implemented the TDD process using RSpec throughought my projects.
+- I not only learnt through Ruby but when working on projects I also immersed myself in the world of Rails, React, JavaScript and Python by utilising the importance of continually learning.
-- e.g Frequently used paring in order to problem solve efficiently, requiring teamwork and communication.
+- Frequently pairing helped to solve problems efficiently, requiring teamwork and communication.
-- you might also mention aspects some other skills/knowledge listed below:
-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine

 #### The Open University (September 2017 to July 2021)